GannettDigital/palinode/README.md

 - Does not mutate the input array.

 #### Function expectations
-The function to run is expected to have a signature:
+Input functions are expected expected to have a signature:
 ```Javascript
 function(inputItem, callback) {}
 ```